SeldonIO/MLServer/docs/runtimes/custom.md

   ...

-  def predict(self, payload: InferenceRequest) -> InferenceResponse:
+  async def predict(self, payload: InferenceRequest) -> InferenceResponse:
     if payload.parameters and payload.parametes.headers:
       # These are all the incoming HTTP headers / gRPC metadata
       print(payload.parameters.headers)